joseluisq/frontr/README.md

 $ frontr --help

   Usage:
-    --new <project-name>   Create a new project
+    frontr --new <project-name>   Create a new project

   Options:
     -n, --new              Create a new project